 Why Core Strength Matters for Seniors

 Every time you reach for something on a shelf, carry a bag of groceries, turn to look behind you, or simply walk across a room, your core muscles are working.
+These core exercises are part of a broader family of chair exercises for seniors that you can do from home.
 When these muscles weaken — as they naturally tend to with age and reduced activity — other parts of your body compensate, leading to poor posture, back pain, and increased instability.

 Seated Core Exercises You Can Do Today